Dramatic Weight Loss is Possible With Robotic Sleeve Gastrectomy in Colorado

-Sleeve gastrectomy is a fast and effective surgical weight loss procedure that involves reducing the stomach to about 15% of its original size.
-Since gastric sleeve gastrectomy is a single procedure with minimal risks, it is considered much more suitable for super-obese patients (BMI > 50).
+The robotic sleeve gastrectomy is a fast and effective surgical weight loss procedure that involves reducing the stomach to about 15% of its original size.
+Since sleeve gastrectomy is a single procedure with minimal risks, it is considered much more suitable for super-obese patients (BMI > 50).

 Gastric sleeve surgery is not ideal for all people who struggle with obesity.
 Some criteria must be fulfilled before a patient is approved for surgery.
 Ideal candidates are people who are:

 - Between the ages of 18 and 65

 - Morbidly obese with a BMI of 40 or higher

 - Obese with a BMI of 35 or higher and have another weight-related condition like diabetes, high cholesterol, sleep apnea, hypertension, or joint pain

 - Unsuccessful after trying multiple diet and exercise programs

 - Dedicated to maintaining the lifestyle changes that accompany the surgery